opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

 ##### Providers in the graph

-As previously mentioned, the ProviderTransformers are tasked with inspecting the providers defined in configuration and attatching them to resources.
+As previously mentioned, the ProviderTransformers are tasked with inspecting the providers defined in configuration and attaching them to resources.

 They inspect all nodes in the graph that say "Hey I require a Provider!"
 AKA `tofu.GraphNodeProviderConsumer`.
 This interface allows nodes to specify a single provider that they require to be configured (if applicable) before being evaluated.